 It's possible to toggle the Favourites and Custom Config lists and view specific Streaming servers.
 The Preferences window is rich in features.
 You can choose to connect to OpenVPN UDP, IKEv2, Stealth, or TCP, or choose a bespoke port.
 There are also options for split tunneling.

 You can integrate with Android's Always On feature and initiate a cross-system kill switch, activate GPS spoofing features, specify local network traffic, and more.
-Using Network Whitelisting, you can instruct the Windscribe VPN to initiate when connected to an unsecured network automatically.
+Using Network Whitelisting, you can instruct Windscribe to fire up when connected to an unsecured network automatically.